iTwin/itwinjs-core/docs/dev/MAKING_CHANGES.md

    - Updates library package dependency versions for *sample* and *test* packages.

-2. Review the changes made by Rush.
+2. Review the changes made by Rush and make appropriate changes, if necessary.
+*CHANGELOG.md* files can be regenerated after changing *CHANGELOG.json* with a rush command `rush publish --regenerate-changelogs`.

 3. `git add .`